Policies

 Do we use 'cookies'?

-- Yes.
-Cookies are small files that a site or its service provider transfers to your computer’s hard drive through your Web browser (if you allow) that enables the site’s or service provider’s systems to recognise your browser and capture and remember certain information.
-They are used to help us understand your preferences based on previous or current site activity, which enables us to provide you with improved services.
-We also use cookies to help us compile aggregate data about site traffic and site interaction so that we can offer better site experiences and tools in the future.
+Yes.
+Cookies are small files that a site or its service provider transfers to your computer's hard drive through your Web browser (if you allow) that enables the site's or service provider's systems to recognise your browser and capture and remember certain information.

 We use cookies to:

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser settings.
-Since browser is a little different, look at your browser’s Help Menu to learn the correct way to modify your cookies.
-If you turn cookies off, Some of the features that make your site experience more efficient may not function properly.
-It won’t affect the user’s experience that make your site experience more efficient and may not function properly.
+If you turn cookies off, some of the features that make your site experience more efficient may not function properly.

 Third-party disclosure

-- We honor Do-Not-Track signals and Do-Not-Track, plant cookies, or use advertising when a Do-Not-Track browser mechanism is in place.
+We honour Do-Not-Track signals and Do-Not-Track, plant cookies, or use advertising when a Do-Not-Track browser mechanism is in place.

-- It’s also important to note that we do not allow third-party behavioral tracking.
+It's also important to note that we do not allow third-party behavioural tracking.

 In order to be in line with Fair Information Practices we will take the following responsive action, should a data breach occur: